 How Does Depression Affect School Children?

 The twelve or so years that a child spends in school can be challenging in many ways but children suffering from depression and other mental health issues experience a higher level of difficulty.
 Up until the 1980s, scientists believed that children couldn’t experience depression but this has since been proven untrue – children may experience depression differently than adults but it is just as much a problem.
-In fact, as many as 5% (about 1 in 20) children will experience a significant depressive episode by the time they reach age 19.
+In fact, as many as 5% (about 1 in 20) of children will experience a significant depressive episode by the time they reach age 19.
 Furthermore, fewer than half of the children struggling with mental illness receive the treatment they need.

 This video is part of a series on anxiety and depression.